 While all this prep work can help, nothing in the world is better than actually going out there and buying that property.
 The school of hard knocks (real life) is the best teacher in the whole world.
 Expect that not everything will go perfectly with your first property, but hopefully you will have mentors as wells a professional team to rely on when you start hitting these inevitable challenges.

-We will get to build a team later.
+We will get to the building a team part later.